Multi-gpu (Nvidia) P2P capabilities and debugging tips

 TL;DR

-- Discovered that PyTorch was unable to transfer data between GPUs using the
+• Discovered that PyTorch was unable to transfer data between GPUs using the .to function.

 It took a week to unravel this (better communication from Nvidia on P2P features would have been helpful).
 I had to navigate hardware debugging without knowing my GPUs lacked P2P support.
 A deeper dive into the GPU specs beforehand might have saved me the mystery tour too — live and learn, or in this case, debug and pain 🥹